modus-continens/docs/src/foundations.md

     )::set_workdir("/app").
 ```

-For the query `a("production")`, Modus will compute the following build trees:
+For the goal `a("production")`, Modus will compute the following build trees:

 ```
 a("production")